 Face it!
 Rules will be broken at times and punishment will be given.
 During the rulemaking process, make known what the consequences will be so that everyone is aware.
 Once the rule is broken, one has to accept the consequences.

 If your child couldn’t accept the rule at some point or the punishment and shouted, “I hate you!”.
 You don’t have to feel upset or retaliate by shouting back.
 DON’T PUNISH WHEN YOU ARE ANGRY!

 Allow your child to let it out if he/she needs to.
-Once both of you have cooled down, explain to them the reason and get your child to apologize to you for screaming at your because that’s disrespect.
-Bad behavior cannot be tolerated at home and it has to be dealt with in order to establish good behavior in a child and it all starts at home.
+Once both of you have cooled down, explain to them the reason and get your child to apologize to you for screaming at you because that’s disrespect.
+Bad behaviour cannot be tolerated at home and it has to be dealt with in order to establish good behaviour in a child and it all starts at home.